Alex-Kern/SOC-Analyst-Home-Lab/README.md

    * On Windows, running `tasklist` resolves the target identification number to its parent executable name, which helps catch malicious programs masquerading in temporary directories.
    * On Linux, querying `ps -p [PID]` unmasks the binary origin path, allowing an analyst to verify if a socket belongs to an approved system daemon or an unauthorized process.

-## Note on Service Management: Practiced starting, inspecting, and terminating native local services programmatically via `systemctl` on Linux and `Stop-Service` / `Get-Service`
+### 3. Note on Service Management
-    on Windows Server to simulate service-layer incident response.
+Practiced starting, inspecting, and terminating native local services programmatically via `systemctl` on Linux and `Stop-Service` / `Get-Service` on Windows Server to simulate service-layer incident response.